 A rehired annuitant generally can invest in the TSP under the same terms as any active employee, including eligibility for government contributions if under the FERS program.
-The annual maximum is $16,500 this year, rising to $17,000 in 2012.
-(Note: Those hired under one of the special authorities allowing receipt of both full pay and an annuity should check their status; in many cases such persons cannot invest in the TSP as rehired annuitants.)
+The annual maximum is $19,000 this year.
+(Note: Those hired under one of the special authorities allowing receipt of both full pay and a full annuity should check their status; in many cases such persons cannot invest in the TSP as rehired annuitants.)

 In addition, “catch-up contributions” to the TSP are allowed for actively employed investors age 50 and above—regardless of whether they have been employed continuously or left for retirement or other purposes and then came back.
-The dollar limit is $5,500 this year and will remain the same in 2012.
+The dollar limit remains $6,000 this year.

 The TSP can only accept catch-up contributions for the current year; retroactive contributions are not allowed, so a rehired annuitant who missed a year of catch-up eligibility while retired could not recoup the opportunity.